1B: Power Transmissions

 Modeling

-The easiest way to model shafts is to use the Shaft
+The easiest and most parametric way to model shafts is to use the Shaft

 Featurescript, which you learn how to use in the following exercises.